Understanding the limitations of acrylic paint when it comes to water

-If you have spent time and effort creating acrylic paint work that you’re happy with, one of your greatest fears will be – is it going to last after all this work!
+If you have spent time and effort creating an acrylic artwork that you’re happy with, one of your greatest fears will be – is this painting going to last?

 The good news is, acrylic paint is one of the best paints for water resistance.
 It is very durable and fast drying.